-While sales of breast pumps for expressing mother’s milk soar, Alice Allan asks do so many mothers need to use them?
+While sales of breast pumps for expressing mother’s milk soar, Alice Allan asks do you need one?

 Worldwide, sales of breast pumps are estimated to have reached 8.4 million units by 2022.
 The United States represents the largest market worldwide with Asia-Pacific ranking as the fastest growing market.
 While some of these pumps may be purchased by mothers who have breastfeeding difficulties, or mothers who are returning to work after maternity leave, increasingly new mothers, or even pregnant women, are buying a pump as part of their baby ‘kit.’

 In the first days and weeks of their new, untroubled breastfeeding relationship, mothers are pumping their milk.
 Why?